FrancescoDiSalesGithub/Deepin---JailBreak/README.md

 # Deepin---JailBreak
-Script and study research on deepin that removes any bogus feature on Deepin
+Script that removes bogus configurations from deepin